 If the DHSMV has no record of your current car insurance policy, you will be notified by mail.
 The notification will give you a date of suspension.
 If you are not able to provide the DHSMV a proof of insurance before the suspension date, your driver's license, plates, and registration will all be suspended.

-To reinstate these, you will have to provide proof of Florida insurance and pay a fee of:
+To reinstate these, you will have to provide proof of Florida insurance and pay a maximum fee of $500

 If you are able to provide proof of insurance to the DHSMV before the date of suspension, you will not face any penalties.

 If you no longer own the car, surrender your plates and registration to the Florida DHSMV to avoid suspension of your FL driver's license.